+Act 2010 as look at the loopholes in supported by a before the general

+amended.
+Independent the Electoral technical working elections.

+National Act 2010. group.
+The

-National the Electoral committees
+Electoral committees

-Electoral Act 2010. presented a bill for
+Commission presented a bill for

-Commission amendment

-(INEC) and a before both
+(INEC) and a amendment

-House of chambers.
+House of before both

-Representatives
+Representatives chambers.

+committee to

-committee to The EMB and CSOs
+look at electoral The EMB and CSOs

-look at electoral submitted
+matters. submitted

-matters. recommendations
+recommendations

-/proposals to the
+and proposals to

-committees.
+the committees.

 Public hearings

 were conducted

 with local

 organizations

 providing logistics

 and technical

 support to the

 committee.

-Reform Drivers: Nigeria has a long history of electoral reforms, which have become recurrent after each election since the country's independence in 1960.47 The review of the electoral process has taken three different forms in Nigeria: 1) proposal for reform by civil society, observers, and the public; 2) outcome of the litigation process by the courts; and 3) establishment of a specific commission on electoral reforms.
-After the 1983 elections, the Babalakin Committee was established by government to inquire into the election process.48 Following heavily contested and criticized elections in 2007, President Yar'Adua included in his inaugural address a commitment to establish a panel to review the electoral process in a comprehensive manner to reinforce democracy in Nigeria.
-An electoral reform committee (ERC) was set up shortly after the election and headed by a former Chief of Supreme Court (the Uwais Commission).
-Both reform cycles led to improvements of the legal framework for elections and of the election activities of the commission.49
+Reform Drivers: Nigeria has a long history of electoral reforms, which have become recurrent after each election since the country's independence in 1960.47 The review of the electoral process has taken three different forms in Nigeria: 1) proposal for reform by civil society, observers and the public; 2) outcome of the litigation process by the courts; and 3) establishment of a specific commission on electoral reforms.
+After the 1983 elections, the government established the Babalakin Committee to inquire into the election process.
+48 Following heavily contested and criticized elections in 2007, President Yar'Adua included in his inaugural address a commitment to establish a panel to comprehensively review the electoral process to reinforce democracy in Nigeria.
+The Uwais Commission, an electoral reform committee (ERC), was set up shortly after the election and headed by a former chief of the Supreme Court.
+Both reform cycles led to improvements of the legal framework for elections and of the election activities of the commission.
+49

-Comprehensive reform and wide consultations at local level: The scope of the reform included the review of past elections, the legal and institutional framework (including electoral system), the independence of the electoral commission, the integrity of the process, and electoral violence prevention.
-The ERC conducted consultations across the country and witnessed wide participation during its public sessions.
-This decentralized reform consultation process enabled the ERC to capture local and regional challenges; Its open process built confidence in the work of the ERC by holding public hearings and publicly releasing its report;
+Comprehensive Reform and Wide Consultations at Local Level: The scope of the reform included the review of past elections, the legal and institutional framework (including the electoral system), the independence of the electoral commission, the integrity of the process and prevention of electoral violence.
+The ERC conducted consultations across Nigeria and witnessed wide participation during its public sessions.
+This decentralized reform consultation process enabled the ERC to capture local and regional challenges.
+Its open process built confidence in the ERC's work by holding public hearings and publicly releasing its report, and it created a pro-electoral platform with consensus on

 47 Ibeanu, Okechukwu.
-"Between Refuge and Rights: Internally Displaced Persons and Inclusive Electoral Process in Nigeri."
+"Between Refuge and Rights: Internally Displaced Persons and Inclusive Electoral Process in Nigeria."
 INEC, 2015.